ptypes-nlesc/guesswho-stereotype/docs/api.md

   - Starts a recording session while game state is IN_PROGRESS.
   - Broadcasts recording_start to room game:{game_id}.
   - Response includes recording_id and server_ts (UTC ISO-8601).
+  - Clients (player1, player2, moderator) start local-mic MediaRecorder on this event.
+  - Audio is not uploaded yet (no POST /audio/upload); stems remain in the browser.

 - POST /moderator/control/recording/stop
   - Stops the active recording session.
   - Broadcasts recording_stop to room game:{game_id}.
   - Idempotent when no recording is active (returns ok).
+  - Clients stop MediaRecorder and keep the last blob + timestamps locally.

 - POST /moderator/tokens/generate
   - Body: {"count": 1..100}